ZeelBoda/FRUITS-MINERALS-DETECTION/README.md

 ### 1. Clone the repo

-Clone the `final_bangkit` locally.
+Clone the `ZeelBoda` locally.
 In a terminal, run:

 ```
 git clone <your-url>